Transportation

 Pittsburgh Public Transportation

-The main form of public transportation in Pittsburgh is the PRT (Pittsburgh Regional Transit) which operates buses throughout the city.
+The main form of public transportation in Pittsburgh is the PRT (Pittsburgh Regional Transit) which is a set of buses throughout the city.

 PRT Network